The ExoVasc® Personalised External Aortic Root Support was the brainchild of Tal Golesworthy who has Marfan syndrome.

 In 2009, after successful implantation of the ExoVasc® support in 19 patients, the Clinical Practice Committee at the Royal Brompton Hospital approved the device for use in the treatment of suitable patients with a dilated aorta due to Marfan syndrome.

 In 2011, following a consultation process, the National Institute for Clinical Excellence issued full guidance to the NHS in England, Wales, Scotland and Northern Ireland on External aortic root support in Marfan syndrome.
-(To read the guidance visit http://guidance.nice.org.uk/IPG394.)
+This guidance was updated in May 2022 (To read the latest guidance visit https://www.nice.org.uk/guidance/IPG724.)